 1st Key to Success in Life: Planning for Success

-The very first key is planning for success in life.
+The very first key is planning for success.
 This means having a clear picture of what a successful life looks like to you and putting together a well-defined plan to get you to that life.
 It starts with figuring out what you want and writing it down in detail.
 This is the foundation for your plan.
-From there, write up the goals that will get you step by step to this life.
+From there, set up the goals, step by step, that will get you to this life.

 2nd Key to Success in Life: Preparing for The Unexpected